Quantum Care is committed to putting our residents first and we want our future residents to feel at home when they come to stay with us.

 Yes, however a four week written notice period is required after the initial six week assessment period.

-There are several ways - you can contact your chosen home or our Head Office in Welwyn Garden City, or be referred through your local Health and Community Service department, your doctor, district nurse or health visitor or a hospital social worker.
+There are several ways - you can contact your chosen home or our Head Office in Welwyn Garden City, or be referred through your local Adult Care Services department, your doctor, district nurse or a hospital social worker.

 Yes, you may be able to manage by having support in your own home, by having day care or short breaks.
 Many of our care homes offer services for older people living at Home – find out more about our Day Care Services or Short Breaks in our care homes.

 The manager of the home will explain the charges to you and provide further information on benefits or assistance to which you may be entitled.
 The amount that you pay towards the charge depends on your individual circumstances and levels of savings.
-You can request a list of fees from your local home or from our head office.
+You can see the fees for each home in their individual Indicative Fees Guide which is located on each home's page.